-If you thought cornrows were only a trend from the early 2000s, then think again Cornrows are back with a modern twist, and this time, they’re bolder, sharper, and more versatile than ever.
+If you thought cornrows were only a trend from the early 2000s, I suggest you think again.
+Cornrows are back with a modern twist, and this time, they’re bolder, sharper, and more versatile than ever.

 One way that men are improving their cornrows is by pairing them with fades.
 Cornrows on their own are sleek and stylish, but when combined with a fade, they become a head-turning masterpiece.